svm-zhang/AGOUTI/README.md

     git fetch --all

-Then show all available versions:
+Then show all available versions using:

     git tag

 Next you simply need to specify a version.
-For example, if you'd like to use v0.2.4:
+For example, if you'd like to use v0.2.3:

-    git checkout v0.2.4 -d v0.2.4
+    git checkout v0.2.3 -d v0.2.3

+You can also click on releases from AGOUTI github page to see all available versions.

 ## Command-line interface